How the NDC guest speaker rated and endorsed Akufo-Addo

-Sometime last year, a video clip went ‘vile’ showing a Nigerian scholar, who happened to be a guest speaker at a forum organised by the leadership of the opposition NDC, candidly commending the Akufo-Addo’s government on Ghana’s auspicious economic growth, apparently, to the utter chagrin of his hosts (the NDC Executives), many of whom were extremely befuddled on the guest speaker’s unbelievable intellectual honesty.
+Sometime last year, a video clip went viral showing a Nigerian scholar, who happened to be a guest speaker at a forum organised by the leadership of the opposition National Democratic Congress (NDC), candidly commending the Akufo-Addo’s government on Ghana’s auspicious economic growth, apparently, to the utter chagrin of his hosts (the NDC Executives), many of whom were extremely befuddled on the guest speaker’s unbelievable intellectual honesty.

 The overarching question, however, is: Did the NDC loyalists really trust the judgement of the said knowledgeable and largely credible Nigerian academic?